Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 #include <cpp-sort/probes/spear.h>
 ```

-Spearman's footrule distance: sum of distances between the position of individual elements in *X* and their position once *X* is sorted.
+Spearman's footrule distance: sum of distances between the position of individual elements in *X* and their position once *X* is sorted (we use a stable sort to handle *equivalent elements*).
 Its use a a measure of presortedness was proposed by P. Diaconis and R. L. Graham in *Spearman's Footrule as a Measure of Disarray*.

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |